How Business Services Workers Can Protect Themselves and Customers From Health Risks

 Proposed changes to business services operations to protect employee safety, including creating an appointment-based system and enabling electronic pre-pay capabilities for applicable services

 Ventilation considerations for banks and other business services institutions

 Personal hygiene best practices for bank tellers, notaries, and other business services professionals

 Recommended personal protective equipment for business services employees and customers

-To access more help and resources to understand and avoid the ongoing health risks of business services work, we recommend you explore the following resources and networks.
+To access more help and resources to understand and avoid the ongoing health risks of business services work, we recommend you explore the following resources.